openaps/AndroidAPSdocs/docs/EN/Getting-Started/Future-possible-Pump-Drivers.md

 ### Other pumps support

-If you have any other pumps you would like to see status on, please contact me (@andyrozman on gitter).
-In future release a lot of Pump configurations will be added to be Open loopable (you will be able to select Virtual Pump Type in configuration and your settings will be loaded - [Feature request #157](https://github.com/nightscout/AndroidAPS/issues/157)).
+If you have any other pumps you would like to see status on, please contact us on discord.